Table of Contents

 - the future

 Epcot was called EPCOT Center until 1994.
-The “EPCOT” was capitalized because it is an acronym for Experimental Prototype Community of Tomorrow, and acronyms were meant to be capitalized.
-In 1994, the name was changed to Epcot ’94, and in 95 it was changed to Epcot ’95.
-From 1996 to today, Epcot is simply called “Epcot”.
-(There have been rumors of a name change to Epcot World Center, but these are unconfirmed and hopefully not happening).
-Each of the original pavilions had a logo, which was used widely across advertisements, Epcot, and in the rides.
-These logos are no longer used today.
+The “EPCOT” was capitalized because it is an acronym for Experimental Prototype Community of Tomorrow.
+In 1994, the name was changed to Epcot ’94, and in 1995 it was changed to Epcot ’95.
+From 1996 to 2019, Epcot was simply called “Epcot”.
+In 2020, Disney announced a name change to EPCOT.

 1. Spaceship Earth